 Not wearing a bra may do more harm as gravity plays a major role in the stretching of breast tissue.

 If you want to invest in a bra that may have the greatest potential of reducing sagging, find a supportive sports bra.

-Exercise, especially for women with larger breasts, can wreak havoc on the tissues and ligaments surrounding the breasts, as they move three-dimensionally (vertical, horizontal, and lateral).
+Exercise can wreak havoc on the tissues and ligaments surrounding the breasts, as they move three-dimensionally (vertical, horizontal, and lateral).
+Especially for women with larger breasts after breastfeeding.

-Maintaining a healthy lifestyle, including exercise, can help to reduce the sagging of your breasts.
+Maintaining a healthy lifestyle, including exercise, can help keep your skin strong and reduce the sagging of your breasts.
 While breasts are made primarily of fat, and there are no exercises that target them directly, there are muscles that surround the area.

 By working these muscles, you can firm up your chest and potentially add a little bit of lift to your breasts (4).